Description:

 The Cloverleaf knot is the most common

-if you want to create combinations using Chinese
+you want to create combinations using Chinese

 knots.

-tie it with two loops and four
+you how to tie it with 4 loops and with 2

 Practice tying each variation several